Curbside Hotline: 503-823-7202

 1900 SW 4th Ave, Suite 7100, Portland, OR 97201

 Portland’s Comprehensive Plan Update is in its fifth and final phase: Early Implementation.

 These projects make up the 2035 Comprehensive Plan Early Implementation Package.
 Some of these projects amend both the Zoning Code and Zoning Map, while others make amendments to only the map or the code.
 The Planning and Sustainability Commission (PSC) received testimony on each Early Implementation project between October 2015 and July 2016.
 After considering public testimony and deliberating, the PSC transmitted the 2035 Comprehensive Plan Early Implementation Package for City Council and the public to review.
-Council will hold public hearings on the package, starting on October 6, 2016.

 The Composite Zoning Proposal combines proposed Zoning Map changes from four 2035 Comprehensive Plan Early Implementation projects — Mixed Use Zones, Residential and Open Space Zoning, Campus Institutional Zoning and Employment Zoning — into a single map.

 Miscellaneous Zoning Amendments will address changes that are not being included in larger Comprehensive Plan Early Implementation projects.

 This project will develop new mixed-use planning and zoning designations in Portland’s commercial and central employment zones.

 This project reconciles Portland’s Zoning Map with the draft 2035 Comprehensive Plan Map.